Introduction to Web Services Testing

 - Develop your own Automation test code in line with the expected outcome of the APIs

-3. Hybrid Testing: This is a combination of Manual testing and automation testing, where an open-source off-the-shelf code is used to run a set of regression testing or load testing and also manually customized to the system structure and environment.
+3. Hybrid Testing: This is a combination of Manual testing and automation testing.
+An open-source off-the-shelf code is used to run a set of regression testing or load testing and manually customized to the system structure and environment.

 The different types of tests conducted in Web Services testing are as follows: